-hild care centers, family child care providers, and agencies that offer assistance to child care facilities can use this information to supplement the content discussed in the video.
+Child care centers, family child care providers, and agencies that offer assistance to child care facilities can use this information to supplement the content discussed in the video.
 Much of the guide follows the outline of the video, but additional information and examples are provided in this format.

 We encourage child care providers who have never been assessed for licensure to consider this opportunity to gain an objective view about the quality of care they provide in their programs and use that information to make decisions about quality improvements.
 Contact your Child Care Consultant at the North Carolina Division of Child Development and Early Education for more information about the assessment process, star rated license system, and submitting a request for an assessment.
-Thank you for viewing the video.
-We hope the information shared with you generates new ideas to consider for your program.